 You may also drag the red control points in chart itself.

-This section estimates the yearly customer delivery mileage of an owned truck operation.
-Calculate Center of Gravity locations first, before using this section.
+Calculate Center of Gravity locations first, before using this section that helps to estimate the yearly customer delivery mileage of an owned truck operation.
 Center of Gravity locations and customer assignments are used as input for its calculations.
 It determines an average roundtrip per warehouse - based on a.o. delivery area shape and size per warehouse (based on customer locations) - which then brings yearly mileage per warehouse, thus total yearly mileage.

 i